How to grow and care for Japanese maples

 Where to plant Japanese maples

 Although hardy, Japanese maples do best in a sheltered position.
-In a windy spot, your acer's delicate, finely divided leaves may be damaged throughout the year, and then blown off the tree in autumn before its colourful display is finished.
+In a windy spot, the delicate, finely divided leaves of some types may be damaged, and then blown off the tree in autumn before its display is finished.

 Japanese maples grow in nearly any soil apart from a waterlogged one.
 For best results grow in a sandy, slightly acidic soil.